kuinkelarun/hamropanchanga/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

 ### Deployment

     This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

     ### `npm run build` fails to minify

     This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

 Deploy!
     This is the final command.
 It will upload the contents of your build folder to Firebase's global servers.

     $ firebase deploy

+Favor the development branch's changes (-X theirs)
+    This command will perform the merge and, in the event of a conflict, will automatically accept the changes from the source branch (development).

+    # First, update your local main branch
+    git checkout main
+    git pull origin main

+    # Merge the development branch, favoring its changes in conflicts
+    git merge -X theirs development

+    # Push the final merge commit
+    git push origin main

+Favor the main branch's changes (-X ours)
+    This command does the opposite—it automatically accepts the changes from the target branch (main) in the case of a conflict. sh
+    # First, update your local main branch
+    git checkout main
+    git pull origin main

+    # Merge the development branch, favoring the main branch's changes
+    git merge -X ours development

+    # Push the final merge commit
+    git push origin main